 1972- present: The Youth Exploration Program was established, serving 24 youth from the city of Ithaca.
 Today, it is a county-wide program that serves over 350 youth annually, providing a vehicle for a diverse group of young people to explore their interests, gain new skills, and contribute to our community.

-1985- 2000: The first Ben & Jerry’s ice cream “partnershop” in Ithaca was undertaken by The Learning Web, becoming one of the first youth development agencies in the nation to launch a youth entrepreneurship program.
+1985- 2000: The first Ben & Jerry’s ice cream “partnershop” was established in Ithaca, undertaken by The Learning Web, becoming one of the first youth development agencies in the nation to launch a for-profit youth entrepreneurship program.
 For 15 years our store, dubbed ‘Youth Scoops’, in partnership with Ben and Jerry’s —offered urban and rural youth in our county a skill-building and empowering employment experience.
 Guided by on-site Learning Web professional staff, Youth Scoops’ participatory work and management framework introduced youth participants to a positive model of the adult world.

 1972-present: Mentors make our programs possible.
 While young people are our reason for being, adult volunteer mentors are the rock upon which our programs are built.
 These volunteers—who we painstakingly recruit—contribute almost 20,000 hours each year mentoring youth in their workplaces.
 Their efforts make our programs cost effective and, more importantly, our mentors model the skills, habits and wisdom that make for a successful transition to adulthood.